Smith Brothers Services, LLC

 E-57H on an EZ Mount Classic Lift Frame Page - 2

 We replaced the King Bolt.
 Look at the wear.
-It is almost as if Meyer doesn't care about wear.
 ALL of the ORIGINAL bolts on these plows have an incorrect shoulder length.
 The wear occurs on the threads instead of the shoulder.
 It wears on the shoulder too, but it begins to wear immediately on any threads first.
 We replace all bolts with longer ones, using washers if we have to, so that we can ensure the proper shoulder length.
 To get the old bolt out, we had to use a 24" breaker bar.
 This is because the bolt was inserted from the top down, instead of the bottom up.
 After we got the nut off we found the threads in the nut were actually smeared.
 Because......

 When the plow tripped, the King Bolt nut was rubbing on the Base Angle of the blade.
 According to the plow owner, it was the original bolt.
 They never changed it.
 So it was assembled wrong from day one.